sradc/patchless_mlp_mixer/README.md

 - Initial results (on MNIST and CIFAR-10) are good.
 - The model is capable of overfitting MNIST and CIFAR-10, suggesting that it might do well with larger, more varied datasets.

+## Patchless MLP-Mixer layer

 ![png](patchless-mixer.png)

+The above is a single patchless MLP-Mixer stye layer.
+The implementation below also multiplies the output representation by a learnable scalar, initialized to 0, meaning the initial state is the identify function.
+The number of these layers to use is a hyperparameter to be tuned.

+# Row-Column representation classifier

 ![png](row-col-classification.png)

+Note that MLP1 and MLP2 are unique networks, different from each other, and not the same as the ones in the diagram above.

 ```python
 import matplotlib.pyplot as plt